 Let me share something with you: I have been diagnosed with Asperger syndrome, as Elliot Rodger allegedly was.
 I was a desperately lonely teenager and remain a deeply lonely adult.
 As an adolescent I often felt so frustrated and lost that I thought the force of those feelings would tear me apart.
 But I could never have been Elliot Rodger.
 The idea of externalizing loneliness into violent rage is completely foreign to me.
 It is unthinkable.

-I couldn’t have been Elliot Rodger because I am female.
-I was raised and socialized as a girl, and I am generally read and understood as a woman.
+I couldn’t have been Elliot Rodger in part because I am female.
 My femaleness does not lend me some essential, inborn empathy that men “naturally” lack.
 Other people are often as inscrutable to me as men claim that women are to them.
 The difference is that, as a girl, I was conditioned to view my fellow humans—including and especially boys and men—as just that: as people.

 Elliot Rodger was not lonely.
 Girls did not reject him.
 He did not want them to love him.
 He made his motive crystal clear for us: He hated women because he saw them as a status symbol that he could not get his hands on.
 According to his manifesto, Rodger barely ever spoke to girls.
 He never gave them the opportunity to “reject” him.
 He inflated perceived slights—a little girl snapping at him for falling into her, women having the audacity to date other men—into unforgivable injustices.
 He expected women to hand themselves to him as a reward for existing and for being male.

-If you are a man and you are still inclined to look on girls and women as enigmatic ciphers, then stop and take a cold, hard look back on your boyhood and socialization.
+But, collectively, we do treat boys and girls differently, because as a society we understand manhood and womanhood as distinct and hierarchal social roles.
+If you are a man and you are still inclined to look on girls and women as enigmatic ciphers, please stop and take a cold, hard look back on what you have been taught about them.
 If you are going to be part of the solution, to take an active role in building a world without misogyny, you need to look inward.
 Dismantle and dispense with the ideology and conditioning that prevent you from recognizing an entire class of your fellow human beings as people.